Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Deformation Theory of Prismatic Displays

-The isomorphism $B'/\CN^1_{B'}\cong B/J$ induces, for all $n\geq 1$, compatible isomorphisms We denote this quotient ring by $R_n$.
+We denote this quotient ring by $R_n$.
 Let $R_{n+1}\onto R_{n}$ be the projection.
 We claim that the fibers (up to isomorphism) of the vertical maps in the above diagram are canonically in bijection with the set

 Again, we show this using the Unique Lifting Lemma.
 Let $(\Lambda, \Fa)$ be either $(B,J)$ or $(B',\CN^1_{B'})$.
 By the above discussion, we have $\Lambda/\left(\Fa+[w]^n\Lambda\right)\cong R_n$ and there are canonical isomorphisms